 Aside from these remnants of the Edo period, it must be said that Nagoya isn't the most exciting city for tourists, rather it's a sprawling metropolis (the fourth largest city in Japan, with over 2 million inhabitants) and an industrial capital, defined by its huge train station, its port (where there is a very good aquarium), and factories of the car manufacturer Toyota.

 Atsuta, imperial shrine

-Nagoya is also one of four Japanese cities to host sumo tournaments (you can attend in July), and has some interesting sites, such as the impressive science museum and planetarium, the Nagoya/Boston Museum of Fine Arts (Contemporary Art) and particularly the mythical Shinto shrine Atsuta-jingu, dedicated to the sun goddess Amaterasu (the founder of the imperial dynasty).
+Nagoya is also one of four Japanese cities to host sumo tournaments (you can attend in July), and has some interesting sights, such as the impressive science museum and planetarium, the Nagoya/Boston Museum of Fine Arts (Contemporary Art) and particularly the mythical Shinto shrine Atsuta-jingu, dedicated to the sun goddess Amaterasu (the founder of the imperial dynasty).

 Further south, the popular area of Arimatsu is lively and bustling, and one of the few areas not to have been destroyed by bombs in 1945.

-Nagoya is known among the Japanese for it's uniquely delicious food, so why not discover the typical dishes of the city?
-Try the tebasaki, grilled spicy chicken wings often served at local izakaya since they go well with beer, kishimen, large flat wheat noodles in broth, miso katsu breaded pork cutlet served with a rich red miso sauce, or hitsumabushi, eel grilled over a wood fire and served on rice.
+Nagoya is known among the Japanese for its uniquely delicious food, so why not discover the typical dishes of the city?
+Try the tebasaki, grilled spicy chicken wings often served at local izakaya since they go well with beer, kishimen, large flat wheat noodles in broth, miso katsu, breaded pork cutlet served with a rich red miso sauce, or hitsumabushi, eel grilled over a wood fire and served on rice.